YcleptJohn/placement-report/report.md

-I then explored the APIs for each of these areas and managed to build a proof-of-concept script for almost all of them, showing that re-homing would be a definitely possibility.
+I then explored the APIs for each of these areas and managed to build a proof-of-concept script for almost all of them, showing that re-homing would be a definite possibility.
 The only thing that seemed more difficult was re-allocating the databases, which I've detailed further in the challenges section.

-Having shown the pod my initial investigation into this they were happy with my evidence that re-homing would be possible, although it was never going to be easy.
+Having shown the pod my initial investigation into this they were happy with my evidence that re-homing would be plausible, although it was never going to be easy.
 I stepped forward and started working on it right away, turning my proof-of-concept into a fully-fledged process.
-I appreciated that the pod had enough trust to leave this in my hands even though I'd only been with the pod for a few months.
+I appreciated that the pod had enough trust to leave this in my hands even though I'd only been with them for a few months.

 Eventually, I had the entire script built and working as an RPC endpoint in the access service.
 I spent time testing this before taking it to our